mattstauffer/jQuery-Stickem/README.md

 **start: 0**<br>
 If your sticky item isn't at the top of the container, tell it where it should start being sticky.

+**replaceHeight: false**<br>
+If your sticky item is a header at the top of a container, and you can't use offset because it's variable height or may line wrap, set this to true.

 ### Destroying